 Hritvik Mahajan (Data Analyst) Hritvik contributed to the Highest Good Food Team blog, creating collages in Fotojet and providing feedback on teammates’ documents.
 After discovering that work completed on Sunday had not been saved, he repeated the webpage updates.
 He tested multiple pull requests on the development site, addressing merge issues and coordinating with team members on Slack to ensure necessary adjustments.
 He also created Loom videos to document testing feedback.
 Hritvik prepared and shared the weekly blog and managed Twitter community posts, leveraging the website’s current functionality.
 Additionally, he refined the social media scheduler in Figma, implementing adjustments and posting updates across Twitter communities.
 This work helps One Community’s mission of designing global-sustainability systems and reinforces our commitment to designing global-sustainability systems.
 The following images show his work for the week.

-This week, Rahul Bavanandan (Data Analyst) continued his work on several ongoing projects.
-He dedicated time to expanding his Reddit presence by engaging in conversations across various subreddits to build community standing and pave the way for sharing original content related to One Community Global.
+Rahul Bavanandan (Data Analyst) continued his work on several ongoing projects.
+He spent time expanding his Reddit presence by engaging in conversations across various subreddits to build community standing and pave the way for sharing original content related to One Community.
 Rahul made progress on the HGN Phase 2 Evolution project, focusing on translating Figma designs for Phases 1 and 3 into actionable data requirements for the Phase 2 dashboard.
-His contributions to One Community Global included curating content for the weekly progress update, which involved adding weekly summaries and photo collages to the webpage, ensuring all information was accurately presented.
+He also curated content for the weekly progress update, which involved adding weekly summaries and photo collages to the webpage, ensuring all information was accurately presented.
 This work supports One Community’s mission and reinforces our commitment to designing global-sustainability systems.
 The images below showcase his work for the week.

 Shireen Kayal (Humanitarian Program Developer & Data Manager) focused on refining the plans in Illustrator, ensuring they align with the overall vision.
 She readjusted a misaligned slide and improved the transitions of the four slides featuring the city center plans, adding the One Community logo for clarity.
 She also enhanced the soundtrack, replacing low-quality images with high-quality visuals and restoring the 4Dome house video.
 Additionally, Shireen fine-tuned animations to match the music more effectively, arranged the plans to create a seamless visual experience, and updated the images of the atrium to offer a clearer perspective.
 This work supports One Community’s mission and reinforces our commitment to designing global-sustainability systems.
 The images below showcase her work for the week.